Flag and coat of arms of Kedah

 The flag and coat of arms of Kedah are the state symbols of Kedah, Malaysia.
-Very little distinction is present between the flag and coat of arms of the state, as the flag consists of only a red field with the state arms on the upper hoist.
+Few distinctions are present between the flag and coat of arms of the state, as the flag consists of only a red field with the state arms on the upper hoist.

 Flag

+Design

 The Kedahan flag is essentially a red flag with only the state arms of Kedah charged on its upper hoist, the upper left quarter of the flag.
 The red, Kedah's traditional colour, signifies prosperity, while the flag's arms is as interpreted with the standalone arms.

 History

 During the beginning of the 18th century, Kedah's flag only consists of a plain red field.
 In 1821, the flag was changed to be charged with a yellow tiger.
 This flag came to be known as the "harimau terkam" (pouncing tiger) or "harimau melompat" (jumping tiger) flag.
 The flag was used during Sultan Ahmad Tajuddin Halim Shah II's reign, and was raised on top of the Kota Kedah before the Siam capture of the fort and occupation of the sultanate during which they took down the flag.
 The flag went on being used by the Sultan's troops while recapturing the land and remained as the state flag until 1912 when it was changed to instead be charged with the state arms on the upper hoist.